Lekhamm/Byte-Translate/README.md

 - Bootstrap: A popular CSS framework that provides pre-designed templates and components for responsive web design.
 - JavaScript: To enhance user experience.

+# FEATURES OF THE PROPOSED SOLUTION
+- User-Provided Images: Users have the freedom to upload their own images, including photos, or screenshots, making the app highly versatile.
+- Multilingual Translation: Users can translate text extracted from their images into numerous languages, making it effortless to understand and communicate in different linguistic contexts.
+- Text-to-Speech (TTS): The app takes translation a step further by converting the translated text into speech, allowing users to listen to translations, aiding comprehension, and facilitating language learning.
+- Information: Allows users to access knowledge from extracted text with the aid of image descriptions that has the potential to significantly benefit tourists.
+By utilizing image   recognition and OCR technology, users can easily identify objects and scenes within images and extract relevant text.
+- User-Friendly: We've prioritized a user-friendly interface to ensure that individuals of all backgrounds can navigate the app with ease.

 # Workflow:
 ![image](https://github.com/Lekhamm/Byte-Translate/assets/117354716/034bba63-450d-42f1-9b20-504905552b04)